Knight regains market share, under pressure over rescue

 Knight shares opened trading more than 6 percent higher but gave up all the gains during the course of the day.
 The stock closed down 1 cent at $3.06, giving Knight market capitalization of $301.5 million, slightly below the bailout amount under the deal with a consortium led by Jefferies Group Inc JEF.N.
 Under the deal, the consortium will have three seats on an expanded board.

-Knight had an offer from Citadel for $500 million, which would have been in exchange for less than 20 percent of the company as well as a majority stake in its Hotspot FX foreign currency platform, a source familiar with the matter said on Tuesday.
+Knight had an offer from Citadel for a $500 million loan, in addition to a position of 10 percent to 20 percent of the company, as well as a majority stake in Knight's Hotspot FX foreign currency platform, two of the sources said.

-Citadel, which has a large market-making business, Citadel Securities, did not comment.
+Citadel, known widely as a hedge fund, is also the largest market-maker in listed securities.
+The firm had no comment.

 "Knight explored a wide range of alternatives.
 After a thorough review, Knight determined that the $400 million equity investment was the best and only alternative for the company and its shareholders," Knight said in a statement.